A classification result for eternal mean convex flows of finite total curvature type: Preliminaries on the mean curvature flow

-where $I \subseteq \R$ is some interval.
-A good introduction to the mean curvature flow can be found in \cite{Mant}.
-In some parts of the argument we'll also refer to its geometric measure theory analogue, the Brakke flow, and an introduction to that can be found in \cite{Ton}.
-By a small abuse of notation one often denotes the image of $F$ at a fixed time $t$ by $M_t$.
+where $I \subseteq \R$ is some nonempty interval. \end{defn} By a small abuse of notation one often denotes the image of $F$ at a fixed time $t$ by $M_t$.
+In the following we discuss some especially pertinent properties of the flow, a more complete introduction can be found in \cite{Mant}. $ $

 A flow is \textbf{eternal} if $I = \R$, and \textbf{ancient} when at least $I = (-\infty, T]$ for some $T > -\infty$.
-Under fairly loose hypotheses the mean curvature flow exists for at least a short time from a given initial smooth hypersurface, for instance compactness or bounded curvature, but producing ancient (or eternal) mean curvature flows is more delicate one reason being that singularities occur often along the flow.
-One natural way they appear is in fact in the analysis of these singularities, and one would expect to naturally encounter mean convex ancient or eternal flows as singularities along a mean convex mean curvature flow-- although oftentimes (such as for compact mean convex initial data) such flows will be noncollapsed so the singularities will in fact be convex.
+Under fairly loose hypotheses the mean curvature flow exists for at least a short time from a given initial smooth hypersurface, for instance compactness or uniformly bounded curvature, but producing ancient (or eternal) mean curvature flows is more delicate one reason being that singularities occur often along the flow. $ $

+One natural way they appear is in the analysis of these singularities; we say that a flow $M_t$ develops a singularity at a point $(p, t)$ when $|A|^2(p_i, t_i) \to \infty$ for a sequence $(p_i, t_i) \to (p, T)$.
+To study these singularities one parabolically rescales the flow along such a sequence by factors $\lambda_i \to 0$ and, when appropriate weak assumptions are met to employ compactness theorems are satisfied (see the discussion of Brakke flows below, for example) one will find in a subsequential limit an ancient, possibly eternal, limiting flow which can be thought of as models of the singularity.
+Of course, one would expect to naturally encounter mean convex ancient or eternal flows as models of singularities along a mean convex mean curvature flow -- although oftentimes (such as for compact mean convex initial data) such flows will be noncollapsed so the singularities will in fact be convex.
 See \cite{HK0,HK, CHH} for more about the noncollapsing assumption and its consequences.
-The (nontrivial) eternal singularity models one finds will be bowl solitons which are topologically planar and in particular none flow out of a catenoid.
+The (nontrivial) eternal singularity models one finds in these cases will be bowl solitons which are topologically planar and in particular none flow out of a catenoid.
 On the other hand as mentioned above the mean curvature flow is, as well known, the natural analogue of the heat equation so in this sense ancient and eternal flows, as analogues of complete solutions to the heat equation, are arguably interesting regardless of whatever convexity condition or soliton equation they may satisfy or not. $ $